Distance-structure fidelity,

 don't crush the other 5%

 In real monitoring data, the states you care about — anomalies, transients, rare events — are a small minority.
 Worse, nobody tells you in advance that the minority exists.
-Tested on a 95% majority vs. 5% minority split, toorPIA keeps the minority's internal structure visible while separating it from the majority, and achieves the best overall distance fidelity (full Shepard ρ = 0.809).
+Tested on a 95% majority vs. 5% minority split, toorPIA keeps the minority's internal structure visible while separating it from the majority, and achieves the best overall distance fidelity (full Shepard ρ = 0.821; runner-up PCC at 0.761).
+Only toorPIA draws the minority as a recognizable, correctly placed group while also preserving its internal structure — and it ranks first overall on this dataset.

 Sweeping the minority share from 50% down to 5%